slynobody/SteamOS-Kodi-Installer/README.md

 >
 > ./install.sh

-# Turn your steamdeck* to a media-center - a button-press away in game-mode!
+# Turn your steamdeck* to a media-center - a button-press away (game-mode)!

  Streaming, Music, Movies, Pictures, Radio, TV – central, one place. (relatively privacy-friendly, also see #)